Loathed94/Assignment2-Trivia-Game/README.md

 - The start screen
 Where the application starts.
-Capture an username using an input.
+Capture a username using an input.
+Register if new, login if username already exists.

+- The selection screen
 The user select the difficulty, number of questions and category.
 The user click on a button to start playing.